MVMargita/homepage/README.md

 # Homepage
 My very own personal website.
-Basically this is just a résumé BSA2021
+Basically this is just a résumé.